-The Loyola programme supports upper ability students and those who wish to push themselves beyond the usual school curriculum, it fosters students to aspire to university from an early age by creating a high quality learning experience that offers diversity, stretch and challenge.
+The Loyola Academy supports upper ability students beyond the usal school curriculum.
+It fosters students to aspire to university from an early age by creating a high quality learning experience that offers diversity, stretch and challenge.
 Our aim is to develop students academically, spiritually and morally so that they are equipped to go out into God’s world and make a positive, long lasting impact.

 All students partaking in the programme must exhibit several qualities: